Neural-network methods for two-dimensional finite-source reflector design: Methods

 \subsubsection{Iterative procedure}

 Now that we have a method for solving the approximate finite-source problem, we can derive a deconvolution algorithm for solving the full problem.
-Specifically, we define an operator $P\bigl[\tilde{g}\bigr]$ which we assume to be (approximately) convolution, $\tilde{g}$ denotes a `virtual' far-field target distribution, utilized to attain our true desired target distribution $\hat{g}$.
+Specifically, we define an operator $P\bigl[\tilde{g}\bigr]$ that we assume to be approximately a convolution, where $\tilde{g}$ denotes a `virtual' far-field target distribution used to attain our true desired target distribution $\hat{g}$.
 This operator performs three steps:

-\begin{enumerate} \item It solves the approximated finite-source problem described, using the marginal distribution $f(s)$ of the original problem as the source distribution of the subproblem, and the given distribution $g$ as the target distribution.
+\begin{enumerate} \item It solves the approximated finite-source problem described, using the marginal distribution $f(s)$ of the original problem as the source distribution of the subproblem, and the input distribution $\tilde{g}$ as the target distribution of the subproblem.
 The source distribution integral is also adjusted such that it matches the given target distribution integral. $h$ is chosen such that the minimum of $u(s)$ is $h_{\min}>0$. \item It ray-traces, based on the original finite-source system, the reflector computed in the first step.
 We specifically use quasi-Monte Carlo ray tracing, with $2^{19}$ rays and $64$ bins in the far-field target domain. \item It normalizes and resamples the obtained ray-traced image, as ray-tracing gives us the approximated integrals over bins, whereas we are interested in the function values at the same sample points as $\tilde{g}$. \end{enumerate}

 Our goal is to find a virtual target distribution $\tilde{g}$ such that $P\bigl[\tilde{g}\bigr]\approx \hat{g}$.
 The reflector computed by the operator $P$ is then considered the approximate solution to the full finite-source problem.
-We could use any generic deconvolution algorithm for this---as long as it requires only evaluations of $P\bigl[\tilde{g}\bigr]$---but we chose to use Van Cittert deconvolution here, as it does not require us to divide by $P\bigl[\tilde{g}\bigr]$, which may be (close to) zero for some points.
+We could use any generic deconvolution algorithm for this---as long as it requires only evaluations of $P\bigl[\tilde{g}\bigr]$---but we chose to use Van~Cittert deconvolution here, as it does not require us to divide by $P\bigl[\tilde{g}\bigr]$, which may be (close to) zero for some points.
 One downside of this algorithm is that it may result in partially negative target distributions.
 As such, we have modified the algorithm to clip the target distribution $\tilde{g}^{(n)}$ to be nonnegative.
-See Algorithm \ref{alg:van-cittert} for the full deconvolution algorithm.
+See Algorithm~\ref{alg:van-cittert} for the full deconvolution algorithm.